cwru-courses/csds440-f23-6/Assignments/HW2.md

 6. Under what circumstances might it be beneficial to overfit?

 Answer:
      Since it results in poor generalization, overfitting is typically viewed as a concern in statistical modeling and machine learning.
 Overfitting, however, may be advantageous or at the very least acceptable when you want the model to be susceptible to rare and unusual patterns or it helps with anomaly detection.
      Secondly, when we have a very small dataset, it will be challenging to train a model that generalizes well, so in those cases, some level of overfitting may help the model capture the limited information available.
-     Third, when your data contains a high-level of noise
+     Third, when your data contains a high level of noise or measurement errors then a more complex model with some level of overfitting may capture both the signal and noise.
+Though this might not help with generalization, it might provide better results with noisy data.